htcondor/htcondor/docs/man-pages/condor_submit.rst

     to version 9.8.0.
 A warning to this will effect will be printed when *condor_submit* detects this condition.

-    For pools that enable dynamic *condor_startd* provisioning and are at least version 9.8.0, the constraint will be tested against the properties of AvailbleGPUs and only those that match will be assigned to the dynamic slot.
+    For pools that enable dynamic *condor_startd* provisioning and are at least version 9.8.0, the constraint will be tested against the properties of AvailableGPUs and only those that match will be assigned to the dynamic slot.

     :index:`request_memory<single: request_memory; submit commands>`